Difference Between FRM and CQF

 Let’s understand the difference between these two streams with the help of this FRM vs. CQF Infographics.

 What is Financial Risk Management (FRM)?

 - FRM (organized by GARP) is the most sought after risk management course in the world.
 It’s globally recognized and adds tremendous value to its students.
 If you want to have a career in finance and you’re also interested in risk management, this course will catapult you to a new height and will make you an expert in risk management.
 There is one warning though.
 You need to study the curriculum well.
 You shouldn’t only worry about the exam, but also how you would be able to apply the knowledge you’re learning in this course.

 - To people who think that FRM certification is easier than other globally recognized certifications, think twice.
-You need to sit for two most rigorous exams which will include all the advanced risk management subjects and you need to go through them in depth to be able to answer the questions properly.
-Moreover, if you want to have FRM certifications, you need at least 2 years of relevant experience in the similar domain.
+You need to sit for two most rigorous exams which will include all the advanced risk management subjects and you need to go through them in-depth to be able to answer the questions properly.
+Moreover, if you want to have FRM certifications, you need at least 2 years of relevant experience in a similar domain.

 - During the interview sessions, many HRs complain that FRM students are not as thorough as they expect them to be to hire them.
 The issue lies in the gap between the curriculum and the exams.
 Often the exams are much easier than the curriculum itself.
-So few students manage to clear the exam with little study.
+So few students manage to clear the exam with a little study.
 And during the interview, they are not able to showcase any in-depth knowledge whatsoever.
 Thus, do FRM if you’re really interested.
 Otherwise, do something else.
 If you’re in FRM just because of compensation, then rarely you would be able to make your mark.